Skip to main content

 Model Merchant of Record (MoR) flows separately as well.
 The MoR is legally responsible for processing customer payments and carries financial, legal, compliance, and indirect-tax duties.
 Do not blend MoR outcomes into standard AP or AR ROI claims if you need a defensible CFO model.

-If you want a deeper dive, read Lean Finance and the Modern CFO: How Payment Platform Leaders Evolve from Cost Center to Strategic Driver.
+For a broader finance leadership perspective, read Lean Finance and the Modern CFO: How Payment Platform Leaders Evolve from Cost Center to Strategic Driver.

 Use the first 90 days as a control-validation window, not just a deployment sprint.
 Time savings are not proven ROI if reconciliation quality, settlement evidence, or month-end close performance degrades.